Arthur Adams (comics): 1990s monster and creator-owned work

 Adams became acquainted with Randy Stradley and other staff members of Dark Horse Comics, after which he illustrated a number of their books featuring the classic Universal Monsters he loved in his youth.
 His first Godzilla work was Godzilla Color Special #1 in 1992.
 For that story Adams created an organization called G-Force, which he designed to be a Japanese version of the Fantastic Four, and in the story, had that group mention that they had fought the Shrewmanoid, a villain Adams later created for Monkeyman & O'Brien.
 Toho, the production company that produces the Godzilla films, would later introduce a version of that team in the 1993 film Godzilla vs. Mechagodzilla II.
 A book on the making of that film features a cover illustration of Godzilla that was copied from the Color Special, which amused Adams.
 Adams would follow these with other Godzilla works, such as "King Kong vs. Godzilla", a story that appeared in the anthology Urban Legends #1 that is notable for being the only work of his to date that he wrote, penciled, inked and lettered, and "Tramplin' Tokyo", an Alan Moore story he drew for Negative Burn #18 (December 1994).
 In 1995 he drew Godzilla vs. Hero Zero, and wrote issues 5–8 of Target: Godzilla!
 When Adams learned that Dark Horse would acquire the rights to the Universal Monsters, Adams lobbied to them to illustrate a comics sequel to the 1954 film Creature from the Black Lagoon, but Dark Horse wanted to produce an adaptation of the film first, and told Adams that if he illustrated that, that he would be able to illustrate a future sequel.
-The 50-page adaptation was published in 1993, but the line's low sales cost Dark Horse money, and it was cancelled after four books, precluding the sequel that Adams wanted to draw.
+The 50-page adaptation was published in 1993, but the line's low sales cost Dark Horse money, and it was canceled after four books, precluding the sequel that Adams wanted to draw.